CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Part of the issue is that we have a lot – ended up with a lot of concern with customers in just with bringing these companies together.
 Questions like, which network were they going to be on, questions about who their teams would be.
 Just a lot of uncertainty.
 That's part of the issue.

-I think we had – I think our sales folks were a little overoptimistic and so they were heading the funnel (57:48) early on as well, so I think that was part of it.
+I think we had – I think our sales folks were a little overoptimistic with stuff that they had in the funnel early on as well, so I think that was part of it.
 But I do believe that, going forward, with a new network and the new sales management team we have in place now, we have an opportunity to really do a better job with that forecast, number one, but also in bringing real revenue to the table.
 So we're confident in the sales teams we have out there, the leadership we have now to drive real performance.

 Nick Del Deo - MoffettNathanson LLC

-Have you been able to go back and mitigate some of the concerns that the customers have had, talk about what the combined company is going to bring the table and (58:20) they're comfortable with it?
+Have you been able to go back and mitigate some of the concerns that the customers have had, talk about what the combined company is going to bring the table and that they're comfortable with it?

 Glen F. Post - CenturyLink, Inc.